yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 Duration: 60 minutes

 In this exercise, you will use the [Azure Database Migration Service](https://azure.microsoft.com/services/database-migration/) (DMS) to migrate the `TailspinToys` database from the on-premises SQL 2008 R2 database to SQL MI.
-Tailspin Toys mentioned the importance of their gamer information web application in driving revenue, so for this migration you will target the [Business Critical service tier](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance#managed-instance-service-tiers).
+Tailspin Toys mentioned the importance of their gamer information web application in driving revenue, so for this migration an online migration will be performed to reduce downtime.
+You will also target the [Business Critical service tier](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance#managed-instance-service-tiers).

 > The Business Critical service tier is designed for business applications with the highest performance and high-availability (HA) requirements.
 To learn more, read the [Managed Instance service tiers documentation](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance#managed-instance-service-tiers).